hapax/hapax.github.io/assets/minimal-networks.md

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/steiner1.png" width="45%"/>
-		    <figcaption><i>Figure 1: A simple rail network connecting A, B,
+		    <figcaption><i>Figure 1: Rail networks connecting A, B,
-    and C.</i></figcaption>
+    and C. On the left is a triangular network, and on the right the "trident".</i></figcaption>
 	</div>
 	</figure>

-Building railways is very expensive, since we not only need to design and build the rail itself, but acquire the land beneath it.
+Building railways is expensive, since we not only need to design and build the rail itself, but acquire the land beneath it.
 In contrast, stations are cheap: we just slap together some sidings, a platform, and a bench or two, and we're done.
-If we want to minimise cost, we should make the total length of the rail network as short as possible, adding extra stations if they assist in this goal.
+If we want to minimise cost, we should therefore make the total length of the rail network as short as possible, adding extra stations if they assist us in this goal.
-The result is the *minimal network* connecting $A$, $B$ and $C$.
+The resulting layout is called the *minimal network* connecting $A$, $B$ and $C$.

 We can consider the same problem for $n$ stations, and seek rail networks of smallest total length.